Pseudoplatystoma: Distribution and habitat

-Juvenile Pseudoplatystoma fish are quite different in appearance from adults.
-Their juvenile coloration differs from their adult coloration, and the patterning is different.
-In the juvenile, the fish is dark on its back with an obvious boundary between the white of its sides and belly; also, the fish lacks stripes of P. fasciatum and P. tigrinum, but has spots instead.
-The adult color is brown-olive, with about 13 or 14 dark transverse bands reaching up to the belly, which is white with a few dark spots.
+Biology

+These fish are nocturnal hunters, primarily piscivorous, feeding on fish such as electric knifefishes, cichlids, armored loricariid catfish, and characins, such as sábalos, and bogas.
+Being opportunistic feeders, they may also feed on crustaceans such as crabs or shrimp.

 Reproduction

 Pseudoplatystoma species are all migratory fish.
 P. orinocense and P. tigrinum make short migrations.
 At the end of the dry season, P. tigrinum can migrate at the same time as its prey, and then return at the end of the rainy season.

 The migration of P. corruscans is heavily tied to flooding.
 The greatest reproductive activity, the highest rate of development of gonads, and the most energy spent in migration happens when rainfall occurs.

-Diet

-These fish are nocturnal hunters, primarily piscivorous, feeding on fish such as electric knifefishes, cichlids, loricariids, and characins.
-They may consume on other fish such as sábalos, and bogas.
-Opportunistic feeders, they may also feed on crustaceans such as crabs or shrimp.

 Relationship to humans

 Pseudoplatystoma species are of considerable economic value; all are sold in fish markets throughout South America.
 They are important food fish for human consumption.
 P. fasciatum has a succulent, yellowish flesh without "stray" bones.
 P. tigrinum is the most important catfish in gill-net fisheries of Guaporé and Marmoré Rivers.
 These fish are being overexploited in their range, and uncontrolled fishing possibly has led to the disappearance of Pseudoplatystoma species in some local tributaries of the Amazon, Orinoco, and Magdalena.
 In the Argentine province of Entre Ríos alone, about 27,000 tonnes of Pseudoplatystoma species are harvested every year, comprising 70 to 80% of the total capture there, mostly concentrated on the fishing area near the city of Victoria, opposite Rosario, Santa Fe.

 The capture of P. corruscans has declined greatly due to changes in their environment.
 This fish has a high commercial value due to the excellent quality of its flesh, its high marketability, and its marked participation in commercial fishing.
 Spawning of this fish can be induced with hormones, with a high potential for commercial production.

 P. fasciatum and P. tigrinum are often found in public aquaria.